BiSwap Hack

 What Auditors Should Check

 Could this have been caught in audit?
-Likely — with a thorough Other audit checklist and test coverage
+Likely, with a thorough Other / Improper Access Control audit checklist and test coverage

 If you're auditing a protocol with similar architecture to BiSwap, these are the critical security checks that could have prevented this incident (June 2023).

-• Verify all logic paths related to Other are guarded by proper access controls and input validation
+• Verify all logic paths related to Other / Improper Access Control are guarded by proper access controls and input validation - see the Access Control Attacks attack class for patterns

 • Review privileged functions (owner, admin, governance) for potential abuse vectors - centralization risks should be documented and bounded with timelocks or multi-sigs